 The first postage stamps used in India were the Scinde Dawks (1852) followed by what is referred to as the British India lithograph issues (1854 onwards).
 During that time some Indian princely states also issued their own postage stamps, the earliest to issue their own postage stamps were states like Hyderabad and Jammu & Kashmir.
 This particular article is about the discovery and documentation of an early issue of postage stamps by the princely state of Jasdan.

-Phillip Kinns, the director of Philately, the foremost expert in Commonwealth philately at Stanley Gibbons read my research and said "Mr. Chatterjee, you have proved a different printing, but for us to change the Catalogue listing, and list these new stamps as the first issue (and thereby change the entire catalogue for that state), a plate study is required".
+Phillip Kinns, the director of Philately, the foremost expert in Commonwealth philately at Stanley Gibbons read my research and said "Mr. Chatterjee, you have proved the existence of a different printing, but for us to change the Catalogue listing, and list these new stamps as the first issue (and thereby change the entire catalogue for that state), a plate study is required".
 Of course, when so few stamps are known - possibly just 2/3 of these early issues - a plate study is impossible!

 Luckily for the catalogue, which would have otherwise needed a re-write, all the stamp issues would have to be re-numbered which would create some amount of havoc!
 So the research had to be concluded with the agreement that a new printing (with different features) has been documented but that some further research is needed to change the catalogue, and give these stamps the official SG1 (the first issue of a country) status.
 Thus they are currently referred to as pre-SG1 issues.